 Please always remember to logout of your account when you have finished using any of our websites.

-From time to time, our website may provide hypertext links to sites which are created by individuals and companies outside of Fischer Group.
+From time to time, our website may provide hypertext links to sites which are created by individuals and companies outside of Bastian Plc Group.
 We do this if the site is relevant to the topic you’re reading about.

 Whilst we always try to check that the content of these sites is suitable, we cannot take any responsibility for the practices of the companies who publish the sites that we link to, or the accuracy or relevance of the content on them.